TensorNetwork/tensornetwork.org/src/symmetries/index.md

 and then are not stored in memory or explicitly used in computations, leading to significant gains in performance.

-For tensor networks which are symmetric undert non-Abelian groups such as $SU(2)$, the consequences are similar but the internal structure of the tensors in the network can be constrained to a much greater degree, yielding much larger (lossless) compression compared to the Abelian case.
+For tensor networks which are symmetric under non-Abelian groups such as $SU(2)$, the consequences are similar but the internal structure of the tensors in the network can be constrained to a greater degree, yielding much larger (lossless) compression compared to the Abelian case.
 However, the non-Abelian case is much more technical to implement, so that some authors have published detailed discussions of the implementation of $SU(2)$ symmetries in code.\cite{Schmoll:2020,SinghSU2,Fledderjohann:2011}